-The cannellini beans are the foundation, in terms of texture and taste, for the sweet aniseed of the roasted fennel and the nutty roasted cauliflower.
+The cannellini beans are the foundation of this roasted cauliflower and fennel soup recipe.
+They contribute a creamy texture and taste, allowing the sweet aniseed of the roasted fennel and the nutty roasted cauliflower to shine.
 It is a subtle yet hearty soup, equally at home on a cold winters night, or at a summer lunch.

 Beans are widely available in cans.
 While very convenient, they are different from cooked fresh or dried beans.
 Have you ever compared the taste of canned peas to frozen or fresh peas?
 Almost a different vegetable.
 Serious Eats has a great post on all aspects of beans – soaking times, fresh versus canned, and the characteristics of different types of beans.